 Computer Fraud Lawyer

-Specialist criminal defense in computer fraud: system manipulation, phishing and non-consented transfers (Arts.
-248-249 CP).
+Specialist criminal defense in computer fraud: system manipulation, phishing and non-consented transfers (Art.
+249 CP).

 Computer Fraud: Legal Framework

 Computer fraud is the form of fraud committed without deceiving a person directly, by manipulating a computer system to obtain a non-consented asset transfer.
-It is governed by Articles 248 and 249 of the Spanish Penal Code, which equate to classic fraud the use of "some computer manipulation or similar artifice" that produces the displacement of an asset to another's detriment.
+It is governed by Article 249.1.a of the Spanish Criminal Code, which punishes the use of "some computer manipulation or similar artifice" that produces the displacement of an asset to another's detriment (Art.
+249.1.b also punishes the fraudulent use of cards and other payment instruments).

+It should not be confused with internet fraud (Art.
+248 CP): there the offender deceives a person through digital media (fake stores, marketplaces, fictitious rentals); in computer fraud nobody is deceived, the system is manipulated.
 As criminal lawyers, we defend both people under investigation and victims seeking to recover what was defrauded.
 The boundary with technical cybercrime (illegal access or computer damage) matters: computer fraud protects property, not the integrity of systems.
+For the catalogue of modalities (phishing, smishing, vishing, CEO fraud, money mules) and the victim's response, see cyber fraud and phishing.

 Forms